Verta-IT/ThemeWPF/README.md

 ![Image of light theme](LightThemePresentation.png)

-Styles that has to be explicit assigment:
+Resources that have to be assigned explicitly:

 |Key|Type|Info
 ----|----|----